- Tuition & Financial Aid

 Concordia University, St. Paul promises to be a place where Christ is honored and where Lutheran convictions inform intellectual inquiry and academic pursuits.
 The Solus Christus Fellows Program provides students with an opportunity to explore why their faith matters for their studies and their future careers.
 At the center of the program is the Christian Gospel – the free and enlivening work of Jesus Christ.
 The curriculum brings the Christian scriptures, theological resources, and Christian community together to inform and shape students’ lives for dedicated service to God and humanity.

-Concordia is excited to launch the Solus Christus Fellows Program in the 2017-2018 academic year as part of CSP’s celebration of the 500th Anniversary of the Reformation.
+The Solus Christus Fellows Program began in the 2017-2018 academic year as part of CSP’s celebration of the 500th Anniversary of the Reformation.
 The “Reformation solas” captured the heart and essence of the Reformation: by grace alone, through faith alone, in Scripture alone.
 To these is added one more sola – Christ alone.
 Solus Christus means that our salvation is only in the life, death, and resurrection of God’s Son, Jesus Christ (John 20:31).
 Solus Christus is essential to our Lutheran identity as a university and serves as an excellent starting point for conversations on how Lutheran convictions inform intellectual inquiry and academic pursuits.

 Christian community is about life together.
 As a Solus Christus Fellow, you will be part of a community that encourages each other and regularly takes part in discussions together.
 We will also incorporate opportunities for us to grow relationally and in our Christian spiritual formation together.

 Students have many commitments and responsibilities.
-In addition to the many benefits of the program, students will receive a small $125/semester stipend.
+In addition to the many benefits of the program, students will receive a small $125/semester stipend at the end of each semester.
+Students must fulfill all the requirements of the program in order to receive the stipend and to communicate with the director of the program if any scheduling needs arise.
 All costs of the program, community meals, retreats, and books will be covered by the program.

 Solus Christus Fellows are CSP undergraduate or grad/professional students in any field or discipline.
-Interested students should complete this online application and agree to the following expectations.
+Interested students should complete this online application and agree to the above expectations.

 Scholarship amount per year for undergraduate students in Program